iOffice/angular-ts/README.md

 };
 ```

-To register the component you don't have to provide the selector name since this is already defined
+To register the component we don't have to provide the selector name since this is already defined
 in the `NgComponent` decorator.

 ```typescript